audreyfeldroy/favicon-cheat-sheet/README.rst

 ======== =============== =======================================================================
 Size     Name            Purpose
 ======== =============== =======================================================================
-multiple favicon.ico     Default required by IE. Firefox and Chrome friendly too.
+multiple favicon.ico     Default required by IE. Chrome and Safari may pick ico over png, sadly.
+96x96    favicon-96.png  PNG will be chosen as default for smarter browsers/versions.
 ======== =============== =======================================================================

-See below.
+More about favicon.ico below.
 Yes, it's 1 file with multiple sizes.

+96x96 because Jonathan T. Neal's favicon blog post picks it.
+TODO: figure out why?!
+(Side note: it's also the GoogleTV favicon size.)

 If you also sort of care about iOS and Android but are lazy: